 Looking for a fun way to engage kids in the garden?
 Create a storybook vegetable garden with kids.
 Captivate their imaginations and bring their favourite book to life right before their eyes.
+We love sharing creative family garden ideas and this storybook garden is a total favourite.
 The garden is a fantastic place for children to experience science first hand.
 It’s time to get those little hands dirty and try eating some new vegetables too.

 for your convenience, this post contains affiliate links